ceph/ceph/doc/cephadm/service-management.rst

 state consists of a list of service specifications containing placement specifications (See :ref:`orchestrator-cli-service-spec` ).

-Cephadm constantly compares list of actually running daemons in the cluster with the desired service specifications and will either add or remove new daemons.
+Cephadm continually compares a list of daemons actually running in the cluster against the list in the service specifications.
+Cephadm adds new daemons and removes old daemons as necessary in order to conform to the service specifications.

+Cephadm does the following to maintain compliance with the service specifications.

-First, cephadm will select a list of candidate hosts.
-It first looks for explicit host names and will select those.
-In case there are no explicit hosts defined, cephadm looks for a label specification.
-If there is no label defined in the specification, cephadm will select hosts based on a host pattern.
-If there is no pattern defined, cepham will finally select all known hosts as candidates.
+Cephadm first selects a list of candidate hosts.
+Cephadm seeks explicit host names and selects them.
+If cephadm finds no explicit host names, it looks for label specifications.
+If no label is defined in the specification, cephadm selects hosts based on a host pattern.
+If no host pattern is defined, as a last resort, cephadm selects all known hosts as candidates.

-Then, cephadm will consider existing daemons of this services and will try to avoid moving any daemons.
+Cephadm is aware of existing daemons running services and tries to avoid moving them.

 Cephadm supports the deployment of a specific amount of services.
-Let's consider a service specification like so:
+Consider the following service specification:

 .. code-block:: yaml